andreiandrade7/DataAnalysis-fundamentals/README.md

 ### Additional Notes:

 The code comments and markdown sections offer comprehensive explanations for each step of the analysis.
+ All the generated plots and tables are stored in the "images" folder within the current directory.
+The datasets utilized for both the project and tasks are saved in the "data" folder within the same directory.